vhoc/venka-teaserweb/README.md

-# My personal starting boilerplate for Landing Pages
+# Teaser website for the Venka App